Traditional Indian Clothing

-Salwar is a name for a garment worn in the bottom it is loose fit pajama that is quite wide at the top and in comparison pretty narrow at the bottom and Kameez refer to the long tunic worn over it at the top.
+The salwar is a name for a garment worn in the bottom it is a loose-fit pajama that is quite wide at the top and in comparison pretty narrow at the bottom and Kameez refer to the long tunic worn over it at the top.
 The salwar kameez is the traditional wear of women in Punjab, Haryana and Himachal Pradesh so is commonly called the Punjabi suit.
-It is worn with dupatta or odani which is used to cover the head and drawn over the bosom.
-The material for dupatta is usually cotton, georgette, silk or chiffon.
+It is worn with a dupatta or odhani which is used to cover the head and drawn over the bosom.
+The material for dupatta is usually cotton, georgette, silk, or chiffon.

-Indian Lehenga Choli is a traditional dress wore in wedding, party and for bridal occasion worn by the bride.
+Indian Lehenga Choli is a traditional dress worn at weddings, party and for bridal occasions worn by the bride.
 The Indian Lehenga Choli consists of 3 parts the choli, skirt, and dupatta.
-Different styles of ghagra cholis are worn by the women, ranging from a simple cotton lehenga choli as a daily wear, a traditional ghagra with mirrors embellished usually worn during Navratri for the Garba dance or a fully embroidered lehenga worn during marriage ceremonies by the bride.
+Different styles of ghagra cholis are worn by the women, ranging from a simple cotton lehenga choli as daily wear, a traditional ghagra with mirrors embellished usually worn during Navratri for the Garba dance, or a fully embroidered lehenga worn during marriage ceremonies by the bride.